 The 27-year-old insists he wants to remain as a striker in the Red Devils' line-up for the time being, and is eyeing another decade as an Old Trafford regular

-The 27-year-old is the fourth-highest scorer in United's history with 185 goals and stands 64 short of Charlton’s 249.
-For the Three Lions Rooney has 32 goals, just 17 away from the World Cup winner’s total of 49.
+The 27-year-old is the fourth-highest scorer in United's history with 185 goals and stands 64 short of Charlton’s 249, while for the Three Lions Rooney has 32 goals, just 17 away from the World Cup winner’s total of 49.

-Rooney also said that he wants to play for as long as possible, highlighting Ryan Giggs and Paul Scholes as his inspiration to remain at Old Trafford for as long as a decade.
+Rooney also wants to play for as long as possible, highlighting Ryan Giggs and Paul Scholes as his inspiration to remain at Old Trafford for as long as a decade.

 Rooney has featured in a deeper role for parts of the season after the arrival of Robin van Persie but, despite admitting he could one day line up in midfield, insists he still considers himself an out-and-out striker.